Running a small business is serious shizzle. Working smarter not harder is the name of the game.

-Starting your own business is a huge challenge, but what’s even more difficult is keeping your company afloat.
+Starting your own business is a huge challenge, but what’s even more difficult is keeping it growing.
 As a small business ourselves, we know how much work goes into keeping your company on the path to success – and it’s certainly not easy!
 You may have seen our previous post, where our Founder and Creative Director, Sarah Taylor, shared some tips on how to succeed as a small business owner.
 Since creating Spicy Broccoli in her spare bedroom in 2009, Sarah has worked with over 400 small businesses, showing them how to take control of their business with effective branding and marketing strategies.

-Because we’re generous people here at Spicy Broccoli HQ, we wanted to bestow Spicy Sarah’s wisdom upon you!
+Because we’re generous people here at Spicy HQ, we wanted to bestow Spicy Sarah’s wisdom upon you!
 This is why we asked her: What should small business owners avoid like the plague?
 What business practices are a recipe for disaster?

 Here are Sarah’s 3 things to AVOID when running a small business!

 “If you speak to everyone, you speak to no-one,” says Sarah.
 “Be specific (to be terrific!)”

 There are two key things you need to focus on when considering your business approach: who you’re targeting, and what your goals are .
 In terms of your audience, it’s essential to build customer avatars for your company and be clear who your target audience is.
 Speaking their lingo.